NBISweden/workshop-reproducible-research/pages/snakemake/snakemake-2-the-basics.md

 a b ['a.upper.txt', 'b.upper.txt']
 ```

-followed by the rest of the workflow output.
+Followed by the rest of the workflow output.

 There are a number of possible use-cases for input functions.
 For example,
 say that you have an experiment where you've sequenced three samples:
-`sample1`, `sample2` and `sample3` with the corresponding fastq files under
+`sample1`, `sample2` and `sample3` with the corresponding FASTQ files under
 `data/` and you want to write a rule that outputs the statistics of all
 sequences within each sample.
 However, samples `sample1` and `sample2` have been sequenced with single-end
 technology while `sample3` have paired-end reads.
 The single-end samples will
-have only one fastq file whereas the paired-end sample will have two (one
+have only one FASTQ file whereas the paired-end sample will have two (one
 for each sequenced end).
 Thus, depending on the name of the sample the
 input to the function will either be one file or two.
 With input functions
 we can write a generalized rule that can handle both types: